-Our five-week trip to Europe has been a whirl of professional development and business activities sprinkled liberally with many, many great travel experiences.
+Our five-week trip to Europe in 2017 was a whirl of professional development and business activities sprinkled liberally with many, many great travel experiences.
 Sometimes the line between the two sets of activities blurs and overlaps–and that’s what keeps us coming back as often as we can.
 I’m following up on my one-week Rome blog with a list of our all-time favorite moments of our Europe 2017 sojourn.
 The moments are in no particular order–a description of a concert in Paris might rub shoulders with a day in the Tuscan countryside.
 The common thread is that all experiences have formed the basis for memories we will revisit many times in the coming years.
-Not all experiences are good ones–very often the most difficult times are the ones we talk and laugh about the most!
+Not all experiences are good onesm but very often the most difficult times are the ones we talk and laugh about the most!

 An Unplanned Concert at the Paris Philharmonic